 A breakout from the bands implies a move outside of that 95% probability range, or an increase in volatility.

 Direction and Volatility

-- Wait for price to poke outside the bands which indicates a large deviation from normal price hence volatility
+- Wait for price to poke outside the lower band or upper band, which indicates a large deviation from normal price hence volatility

 - Price pulls back to the area around the 20 period moving average (there is no magic here)